gauraviiita/ConceptGraph_for_CALVIN/README.md

 4. [Small debug dataset](http://calvin.cs.uni-freiburg.de/dataset/calvin_debug_dataset.zip) (1.3 GB)

-#  Visualization of the CALVIN data
+#  Step 1: Visualization of the CALVIN data

+Code to visualize the CALVIN  data is present in Code folder with the name of Visualize_data.ipynb.

+The CALVIN data is stored in .npz file.
+Each file contains static and gripper camera RGB-D images in form of array.

 ```
 actions